Pretty Persuasion: Plot

 The case becomes a media sensation covered extensively by Emily Klein, a local lesbian reporter.
 Shortly after the trial begins, Kimberly has a sexual encounter with Emily.
-She manipulates Josh with oral sex into convincing his father Larry, a renowned defense attorney, to defend Percy pro bono.
+Kimberly then manipulates Josh with oral sex into convincing his father Larry, a renowned defense attorney, to defend Percy pro bono.
 When Larry cross examines Brittany, she confesses on the stand that she, Kimberly, and Randa fabricated the accusations.
 When Emily confronts her outside the courthouse, Kimberly reveals she filmed their sexual encounter, and uses it as blackmail to receive favorable press coverage.

 Overwhelmed with the shame brought on her family by the false accusations, Randa shoots herself dead at school.
 Grace, now aware the essay Percy had her read was written by Kimberly, leaves him.
 In the storm of media coverage, Emily extolls Kimberly as a mere "victim" of society, and the ensuing press incites Hollywood producers to give Kimberly a bit part on a daytime soap opera.

 When Brittany visits Kimberly at her house, Kimberly reveals she manipulated Josh into having his father defend Percy as she knew it would cause Brittany to buckle under pressure in court.
 When Brittany asks why, Kimberly explains that she devised the calculated plot to garner publicity for herself, as well as exact revenge against Brittany for having stolen her ex-boyfriend, Troy.
 Brittany lambasts her and leaves, vowing never to speak to her again.
 Kimberly turns on the television and sees herself on the episode of the soap opera.
+Switching through channels, she watches snippets of an interview with a school shooter and news footage of Randa's suicide before returning to the soap opera.
 As she watches herself onscreen, tears begin streaming down her face.

 Cast

 Themes

 The plot primarily focuses on sexual harassment accusations within a school system, as well as the repercussions of one 15-year-old girl's actions.
 But the film also makes commentary on many other social issues in contemporary American culture as well, many of them being controversial.
 Some of the topics that are commented on include racism, ignorance, discrimination, gender identity, homosexuality, intolerance, immigration, teenage behavior, suicide, parenting, deceit, narcissism and fascination with celebrity status and the entertainment industry.

+Director Marcos Siega, commenting on the film's thematic message, said: "At the end of the film there isn’t one overriding message I am trying to convey.
+I want the audience to walk away with their own opinions of what they have seen and their own feelings intact.
+The reality is that there are a lot of things wrong with our society and this film deals with some of those frustrations.
+I expect people’s reactions to be varied, and my only hope is that they walk away talking about it."